Jacinta Kay Jacinta Kay

 Kate Just - Protest Signs (2022)

 This week I’ve been looking at Kate Just’s knitted text works.
-What strikes me immediately is how direct the words are: short, sharp statements spelled out in bold typography, but then you realise they’re made through one of the slowest, most patient processes: knitting.
-That tension between speed of message and slowness of making is what makes them so powerful.
+I deeply resonate with how direct the words are - they are short, sharp statements spelled out in bold typography, but then you realise they’re made through one of the slowest, most patient processes: knitting.
+The tension between speed of message and slowness of making is what makes them so powerful.

 Kate Just - Self Care Action (2022-2023)